 And what did you do?
 You participated in that very goddamn system that you claimed to be so tired of.

-You rallied for these clowns and saw them as the messiah for change that they never were.
+You rallied for these clowns and saw them as the messiahs for change that they never were.

 You also rallied for a man named Bernie Sanders who basically fed you all the same bullshit that Obama fed you eight years ago.
 Hell, the campaigns were so similar it made my mouth drop that you all fell for it all over again-even the slogans were similar for Christ's Sake!